 Notice PIH 2023-27 changes the conditions under which interim reexaminations must be conducted, codifies when interim reexaminations should be processed and made effective, and requires related changes for annual reexaminations and streamlined income determinations.
-When the PHA determines

-Washington County Department of Housing Services Admissions and Continued Occupancy Policy - Page 287 that an interim reexamination of income is necessary, they must ask the family to report changes in all aspects of adjusted income.
+When the PHA determines that an interim reexamination of income is necessary, they must ask the family to report changes in all aspects of adjusted income.